AdguardTeam/AdguardKnowledgeBase/11.home/01.overview/docs.en.md

 ### Comparison to traditional ad blockers

 AdGuard Home can't be compared directly to traditional ad blockers, as they have intersecting, but ultimately different purposes.
 Traditional ad blockers are [better at blocking ads and tracking](https://adguard.com/en/blog/adguard-vs-adaway-dns66/) on any one particular device, but AdGuard Home will give you a degree of control over your home network that no ad blocker can.
 It also can be used on devices like smart TVs where it's not always possible to install a full-fledged ad blocker.
-It is absolutely normal to use ad blockers on your home devices in addition to AdGuard Home.
+By the way, it is absolutely normal to use ad blockers on your home devices in addition to AdGuard Home.

 ### Comparison to public AdGuard DNS servers